-19.2 Administrative Review Request
+20.2 Administrative Review Request

 If an Applicant disagrees with a Program determination, or with the Reconsideration Request Denial determination, said party may file directly to PRDOH, as grantee, an Administrative Review Request in accordance with the aforementioned Regulation 4953.
 The Applicant must submit such request, in writing, within twenty (20) calendar days from the date a copy of the Program determination or a Reconsideration Request Denial determination notice was filed in the record of the agency.
 Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the postal or electronic mail date, the aforementioned twenty (20) calendar day-term shall be calculated from the postal or electronic mail date.
 Notices distributed via electronic communication shall be considered valid.
-In the event a notification is sent via postal and electronic mail, the notification date will be the one sent beforehand.
-The request may be submitted via email to: LegalCDBG@vivienda.pr.gov; via postal mail to: CDBG-DR Legal Division, P.O.
+In the event a notification is sent via postal and electronic mail to: LegalCDBG@vivienda.pr.gov; via postal mail to: CDBG-DR Legal Division, P.O.
 Box 21365, San Juan, PR 00928-1365; or in person at PRDOH's Headquarters at: CDBG-DR Legal Division, 606 Barbosa Avenue, Juan C. Cordero Davila Building, Río Piedras, P.R.
 00918.